 - The proposals are contrary to the Core Strategy policies DM1 and H2.2, the NPPF and Practice Guidance in relation to paragraph 25 and the Guide to Development. - A live music venue would be lost which is killing off night life and shopping.
-The Ruby Lounge is one of the last places that real Mancunians can actually enjoy themselves;
+The Ruby Lounge is one of the last places that real Mancunians can actually enjoy themselves; - The lack of affordable housing is unacceptable; - Inadequate consideration of how emergency vehicles would access and deal with fires around the site which was an issue recently at Pall Mall House; - The public consultation was flawed as it asked questions relating only to the principle and not the form of development or options;

-- The lack of affordable housing is unacceptable; - Inadequate consideration of how emergency vehicles would access and deal with fires around the site which was an issue recently at Pall Mall House; - The public consultation was flawed as it asked questions relating only to the principle and not the form of development or options; - Property values would decrease; - The new residents would put unacceptable strain on on infrastructure including dentists, GP's and access to green space; - The apartments are rental only which will lead to a transient population which is not compatible with the creation of a sustainable community; - The Church Street market stalls are important to the Manchester Community and should not be removed; - The council have done a tremendous job of marketing Manchester to the country, and the world on the basis of its industrial heritage.
+- Property values would decrease; - The new residents would put unacceptable strain on on infrastructure including dentists, GP's and access to green space; - The apartments are rental only which will lead to a transient population which is not compatible with the creation of a sustainable community; - The Planning Department can ascertain from the developer's financial viability appraisal that scaling back the height and density by several floors is feasible without making the scheme unviable: - The Church Street market stalls are important to the Manchester Community and should not be removed; - The council have done a tremendous job of marketing Manchester to the country, and the world on the basis of its industrial heritage.
 Individual areas of the city should maintain their individual personalities.
 The council has implemented an excellent programme of building high-rise apartments in other areas of the city to accommodate the growing population, where they are less intrusive on the existing buildings.
-If the Northern Quarter is to maintain its identity, and to deliver on the promise extended to those relocating to Manchester of a quirky, independent environment, this location needs a building which respects and preserves its traditions: a building where independent retailers can still run their one-of-a-kind second-hand bookstores and organic groceries; - The Light Hotel only occupies the upper floors of the building floors 1-9 are residential and this is not reflected in the submission; - The creation of a city comprising high rise buildings is rendering it inhospitable catering to the needs to wealthy developers rather than its citizens.
+If the Northern Quarter is to maintain its identity, and to deliver on the promise extended to those relocating to Manchester of a quirky, independent environment, this location needs a building which respects and preserves its traditions: a building where independent retailers can still run their one-of-a-kind second-hand bookstores and organic groceries; - The Light Hotel only occupies the upper floors of the building floors 1-9 are residential and this is not reflected in the submission; - The creation of a city comprising high rise buildings is rendering it inhospitable catering to the needs to wealthy developers rather than its citizens. - An additional point raised to those set out in the report is the lack of on-site affordable and/or social housing.
+There is a pressing need for this and the committee cannot keep allowing developers to profit without adequately addressing this.